-Whether you've purchased a kit from Kitables, or you're disassembling your own quadcopter (**Note** We will not be held liable for any voided warranties or broken components if you do so), here are the basic components you'll need:
+Kevin and I disassembled a Hubsan X4 H107L Quadcopter for ours, but just about any micro-quadcopter should work (**Note** We will not be held liable for any voided warranties or broken components if you do so), here are the basic components you'll need:

 - Flight controller (FC) This is the chip that houses all of the sensors, the microprocessor, and motor FETs (in the case of most small quadcopters).
 The battery, motor and LEDs all attach to this chip.